 For those who may be looking for a career change and have already completed an undergraduate degree in an area different to nursing, the University offers a Master of Nursing.

 This two-year accredited program also comprises health theory and hands-on practical experience.

-After graduating with a nursing degree from a tertiary institution, all nurses are required to apply for registration to practice through the Nursing and Midwifery Board of Australia.
+After graduating with a nursing degree, all nurses are required to apply for registration to practice through the Nursing and Midwifery Board of Australia.

-In order for your application to be successful, all nurses must meet the mandatory registration requirements as set out by the NMBA.
-This includes requirements relating to criminal history, English language skills, continuing professional development, recency of practice and professional indemnity insurance.
+To be successful, all nurses must meet the mandatory registration requirements as set out by the NMBA.
+Registration is updated annually.

 Qualified nurses from overseas who hold a valid working visa are also eligible to apply for registration to the NMBA.
 You must be registered before you can be made a job offer.
 To gain sponsorship it’s best to have at least two years of experience as a nurse in your home country.

-Registered nurses can go on to pursue careers in a number of different health specialities, including emergency nursing, mental health nursing and cancer and haematology nursing just to name a few.
+Registered nurses can go on to pursue careers in different health specialities, including:

-Many speciality areas look favourably on applicants who have completed postgraduate education in these fields as this additional study helps nurses to build on their clinical experience, knowledge and skills.
-It also assists nurses to extend their capabilities for professional practice and leadership.
+Many speciality areas look favourably on applicants who have completed postgraduate education in these fields as this additional study helps build on clinical experience, knowledge and skills.

 Further study is essential if you are looking to take the next step in your career and advance to a role as a clinical nurse specialist, clinical nurse educator, clinical nurse consultant or nurse practitioner.

 These leadership roles support you to deliver sophisticated, complex care, take on extra responsibilities and often attract a higher salary.